 In cases involving academic misconduct in the classroom setting, (workshop, lab, lecture, tutoring, etc.) a charge may be brought forward by the instructor, or Vice President for Academic Affairs and Dean of Faculty/designee.
-The administration of appropriate disciplinary course of action is at the discretion of the Vice President for Academic Affairs and Dean of the Faculty/designee.
+The administration of appropriate disciplinary courses of action is at the discretion of the Vice President for Academic Affairs and Dean of the Faculty/designee.

 In cases involving behavioral misconduct on campus, a charge of violation of college policy may be brought forward by any member of the College community or by the College itself.
 Charges involving student misconduct must be channeled through the Student Affairs Office.
-Charges must be submitted in written form to the Vice President for Student Affairs and Dean of Students/designee within ten (10) business days of observed infraction; unless the nature of the violation involves a criminal prosecution in which case, written charges beyond ten (10) days would be acceptable.
-The determination of appropriate disciplinary actions is at the discretion of the Vice President for Student Affairs and Dean of Students/designee.
+Charges must be submitted in written form to the Dean of Students/designee within ten (10) business days of observed infraction; unless the nature of the violation involves a criminal prosecution in which case, written charges beyond ten (10) days would be acceptable.
+The determination of appropriate disciplinary actions is at the discretion of the Dean of Students/designee.